Nederland Police Dept. officer on leave after Tuesday night shooting leaves suspect dead, chief says - Port Arthur News

 Porter said the man died at the scene, adding he was found to have been armed with a 9mm semi-automatic handgun.

-Porter said the shooting is being investigated by the Jefferson County District Attorneys office and the Texas Rangers.
+Porter said the shooting is being investigated by the Jefferson County District Attorney’s office and the Texas Rangers.

 The officer has been placed on administrative paid leave until the investigation is complete, Porter said.

 The names of the officer and shooting victim have not been released.
+The victim was 29 years old.

 Mayor wanted city council runoff election date moved up.
 Port Arthur leaders debate pros, cons of move.